-These measures along with wearing a mask can greatly decrease the chances of spreading COVID-19.
+These measures, added to wearing a mask, can significantly decrease the chances of spreading COVID-19.

 Masks used to be a symbol of the sick.
-You would usually only see those worn out in public by someone who is sick, or by healthcare professionals at the hospital.
+You would usually only see those worn out in public by someone sick or by healthcare professionals at the hospital.
 Now, masks are a life-saving tool and a key component in breaking the chain of transmission of infectious diseases like COVID-19.

-- Ensure that the mask completely covers your nose, mouth, and chin.
+2. Ensure that the face mask completely covers your nose, mouth, and chin.

-- Store your mask in a clean plastic bag when not in use.
-For disposal, wash your cloth mask everyday or dispose of a medical mask in a trash can.
+3. Store your mask in a clean plastic bag when not in use.
+For disposal, wash your reusable cloth mask every day or dispose of a discardable surgical mask always in a trash can.

 We cannot say how long the pandemic will last, but we can each do our part in curbing its spread.
 Observing cough etiquette and wearing your mask in public (or even indoors, if you are living with a person who is at risk of getting sick) can effectively prevent transmission of COVID-19.
 As we navigate this new reality together, compassion and understanding will go a long way in ending the pandemic.
 We must all do our part, no matter how small or simple.

-Check out these links if you want to learn more about cough etiquette, wearing a mask, and research on mask efficacy.
+Check out these links if you want to learn more about coughing safely, wearing a mask, and research on mask efficacy.
 Here find the ultimate smartphone app for cough tracking – stay aware of your coughs.